Uriel-SG/WinTrack/README.md

 ## Security Features

+### JSON format
+Only POST requests that strictly follow the defined JSON format are accepted.
+Any other request type or malformed payload is automatically rejected to ensure data integrity and prevent misuse.

 ### API Key Authentication
 All position updates sent to the server *must include a valid API key in the* `X-API-Key` HTTP header.